nhsconnect/gpconnect/index2.md

 * import or download medication and allergies information
 *	manage a patient's GP appointments

-GP Connect is developing standardised {% include tooltip.html type="API" %} specifications to be used by any system for the sharing of data.
+<p>GP Connect is developing standardised {% include tooltip.html type="API" %} specifications to be used by any system for the sharing of data.</p>

 ## Capabilities ##